Brigadoon (film): Production

 Producer J. Arthur Rank acquired the rights of the official play in February 1951.
-According to the press, Metro-Goldwyn-Mayer "paid a fortune" for the rights, and Gene Kelly and Kathryn Grayson were named in the leads a month later.
-By the time they were cast, a script was not written yet, although it was reported that Alan Jay Lerner was expected to start on the script a week later.
-Furthermore, Alec Guinness was also set for a role and David Wayne, Moira Shearer and Donald O'Connor were under consideration for one.
-Judy Garland was attached to the film at one point in production.
+According to the press, Metro-Goldwyn-Mayer "paid a fortune" for the rights, and Gene Kelly and Kathryn Grayson were named as the leads a month later.
+At the time of their casting, a script had not been written yet, although it was reported that Alan Jay Lerner was expected to start writing a week later.
+Furthermore, Alec Guinness was also set for a role, and David Wayne, Moira Shearer, and Donald O'Connor were under consideration for others.
+Judy Garland was attached to the film at one point during production.

-According to the film's director, Vincente Minnelli, O'Connor competed with Steve Allen and Bill Hayes for the role of 'Jeff'.
+According to the film's director, Vincente Minnelli, O'Connor competed with Steve Allen and Bill Hayes for the role of Jeff.
 Cyd Charisse replaced Grayson in March 1953.
 Elaine Stewart was cast in the fourth lead in November 1953, and it was reported that she was more enthusiastic about working with Minnelli than with Kelly.

-Because of Kelly's commitments to other film projects, production was delayed for a while, and it did not begin until 1953.
+Because of Kelly's commitments to other film projects, production was delayed for a while and did not begin until 1953.
 Initially, Minnelli and Kelly wanted to film on location in Scotland.
-Unfortunately, an unpredictable climate and higher location production costs (the latter not compatible with MGM President Dore Schary's thriftiness), forced them to change course.
+An unpredictable climate and higher location production costs (the latter not compatible with MGM President Dore Schary's thriftiness) forced them to change course.
 Kelly and producer Arthur Freed traveled to Scotland to confirm for themselves if the weather was too unreliable, and they agreed with the studio.
-In Kelly's biography it was stated that "the weather was so bad that we had to agree with the studio.
+In Kelly's biography, it was stated that "the weather was so bad that we had to agree with the studio.
 So we came back to the United States and started looking for locations here.
 We found some highlands above Monterey [in Big Sur] that looked like Scotland.
 But then the studio had an economy wave, and they clamped the lid on that idea."
-Much to the disappointment of the cast and crew and the delight of Dore Schary, filming had to take place on the sound stages at MGM instead.
+Much to the disappointment of the cast and crew and to the delight of Dore Schary, filming had to take place on the sound stages at MGM instead.